-Triodos Bank manages its business using a Three Lines of Defense Model.
-This approach ensures that each co-worker is fully aware of their responsibilities in the management of risk, irrespective of whether their role is in a commercial, policy-making or control function.
-The model ensures that responsibilities are properly aligned and makes clear that all co-workers have a role to play in managing risk.
+Triodos Bank manages its business using a Three Lines of Defence Model.
+This approach ensures that each co-worker is fully aware of the responsibilities in managing risks, irrespective of whether their role is in a commercial, policy-making or control function.
+The model ensures that responsibilities are properly aligned and makes clear that all co-workers have a role to play in managing risks.

-The third line of defense is the Internal Audit function providing independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
-This includes the effectiveness and efficiency of the internal controls in the first and second lines of defense.
+The third line of defence is the Internal Audit function providing independent and objective assurance of Triodos Bank’s corporate governance, internal controls, compliance and risk management systems.
+This includes the effectiveness and efficiency of the internal controls in the first and second lines of defence.

-In light of Triodos Bank’s growth, the impact of all new regulations, and the increased attention of supervisory authorities, Triodos Bank has made an important step up in its risk management organisation during the past years.
-The Director Risk and Compliance takes full responsibility for all the second line risk management and compliance activities, and reports directly to the Chief Financial Officer and its activities are supervised by the Audit and Risk Committee of the Supervisory Board.
+In light of Triodos Bank’s growth, the impact of all new regulations, and the increased attention of supervisory authorities, Triodos Bank has made an important step up in its risk control organisation during the past years.
+In light with the increased importance of compliance it was decided to split the risk and compliance responsibility and appoint a Director Compliance.
+The Director Risk and the Director Compliance together take responsibility for all the second line risk management and compliance activities and report directly to the Executive Board.
+These second line activities are supervised by the Audit and Risk Committee of the Supervisory Board.

-The Director Risk and Compliance provides relevant independent information, analyses and expert judgement on risk exposures, and advices on proposals and risk decisions made by the Executive Board and business or support units as to whether they are consistent with the institution’s risk appetite.
-The Director Risk and Compliance recommends improvements to the risk management framework and options to remedy breaches of risk policies, procedures and limits.
+The Director Risk and the Director Compliance provide relevant independent information, analyses and expert judgement on risk exposures, and advise on proposals and risk decisions made by the Executive Board and business or support units as to whether they are consistent with the institution’s risk appetite.
+The Director Risk and the Director Compliance recommend improvements to the risk management framework and options to remedy breaches of risk policies, procedures and limits.

 The structure of the risk organisation meets banking industry standards and covers all relevant risks for Triodos Bank within the three following risk categories: Enterprise Risks, Financial Risks and Non-Financial Risks.
-Each risk type covers a number of risk categories (see diagram on the next page).
+Each risk type covers a number of risk categories (see diagram below).

-The Executive Board delegated decision-making authority to the following risk committees at a central level:
+The Executive Board (partly) delegated decision-making authority to the following risk committees at a central level: